brendanmetzger/ledger/README.md

 - [ ] Set up glossary/faq controller
 - [ ] Add font/size, contrast, and typeface preferences
 - [x] Auto generate link to edit file in textmate

 ** What about an ajax callback that returns an intention.
 Like, if true, check this box.
 I suppose this is a promise maybe?
 That means investigate promises.

+# TODOs and notes
+For student-graded quizzes, create an algorithm that as soon as a student gets a question marke wrong at least once, they start grading quizzes that other students got the answer to wrong.
+An answer of "I don't know" (or blank) is automatically wrong, so we can eliminate the grading of those right away.